William D. Ford Federal Direct Loan Program

 Effective July 1, 2013 eligibility for the Direct Subsidized Loan will be limited for new borrowers (that is, students who receive their first loan on or after July 1, 2013).
 New borrowers may receive, in total subsidized loans, up to 150 percent of the published length of the student's current educational program..
 For example if the student is in a 2-year degree program, the student could receive subsidized loans for 3 years.
 Once the student reaches that limit, he or she may borrow only unsubsidized loans, and interest begins to accrue on the student's outstanding subsidized loan.

 Students may view their cumulative loan information and Loan Servicing Center contact information on the National Student Loan Data Systems (NSLDS) website at www.nslds.ed.gov.
 This can be done by using identifiers and following the instructions on the website.
 The National Student Loan Data System (NSLDS) is the U.S. Department of Education's central database for student aid.
 It receives data from schools, agencies that guaranty loans, the Direct Loan program, and other U.S. Department of Education programs.
 NSLDS provides a centralized, integrated view of all Title IV loans and grants that are tracked through their entire cycle; from aid approval through closure.
-Click here for more information about this site.

 To learn more about managing your student loans, visit http://studentaid.ed.gov/repay-loans.

-Private student loans are obtained through a lending institution, used to pay for educational expenses.
+Private student loans are obtained through a lending institution and used to pay for educational expenses.
 The Private Loans and eligibility amounts must be certified by a Financial Aid Administrator at the school.
 Students may seek these opportunities through several lenders.
 Students should maximize their federal subsidized and unsubsidized loans before pursuing a private loan.
 Click here for more information on private loans.

 More detailed information on Parent PLUS Loans may be viewed at http://www.studentaid.ed.gov/types/loans/plus.